Liover Peguero Preview, Player Props: Pirates vs. Cubs

-On Friday, Liover Peguero (coming off going 2-for-4) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
-First pitch is at 7:05 PM ET.
+After going 2-for-4 in his most recent game, Liover Peguero and the Pittsburgh Pirates face the Chicago Cubs (who will hand the ball to Javier Assad) at 7:15 PM ET on Saturday.

-In his most recent game, he racked up two hits (going 2-for-4) against the Cardinals.
+In his most recent game, he strung together two hits (going 2-for-4) against the Cardinals.

 Liover Peguero Game Info & Props vs. the Cubs